reedHam/rust-playground/guessing_game/README.md

 # Cargo CLI guessing game.
 [Source](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html)

 This program creates a prompt and takes an integer.
+Then compares the entered int to a random integer.
+If the two number match you win.

 ## Attained Knowledge
 * Rust variables are immutable by default mutability is enabled with the `mut` reserve word while initializing.